pkicsiny/cuda_moments/README.md

 Compare output moments (gpu_val-cpu_val):</br>
 `python compare_moments.py`

-The plot below shows the speedup achieved on the GPU compared to the single CPU execution.
+The plot below shows the speedup achieved on the GPU compared to the single CPU execution, as a function of the block size and the number of particles in the distribution.
 <p align="center">
 <img src="https://github.com/pkicsiny/cuda_moments/blob/master/images/gpu_speedup.png" width="600">
 </p>